kogakure/website-11ty-stefanimhoff.de/src/posts/2021/new-website-2021.md

 info Done building in 163.798668245 sec
 ```

 My new technology stack is so fast, the JavaScript compiles in **422ms**, the [PostCSS](https://postcss.org/) is converted to CSS in **900ms**, Eleventy generates over 230 files and copies over 300 files to the `dist` folder in **3.62s**.
-This includes a plugin doing work on my images (adding sizes, lazy loading, and blur up).
+This includes a plugin doing work on my images (adding sizes, lazy loading, and blur-up).
 Adding time between the processes and the generation of a service worker with [Workbox](https://developers.google.com/web/tools/workbox/), my whole production build is done in **14,5s**.

 That’s the time Gatsby needed for processing the GraphQL queries. 😳

 My old stack was so slow I had to switch from building via GitHub on [Netlify](https://www.netlify.com/) to building locally and uploading via the Netlify CLI because my 300 free build minutes per month were used up early each month.
 And a build took nearly 8 minutes on Netlify.

-Over the last months, my frustration rose with each essay I wanted to write, because seeing a mistake in the published text and fixing it could take up to 30 minutes of my time.
+Over the last few months, my frustration rose with each essay I wanted to write because seeing a mistake in the published text and fixing it could take up to 30 minutes of my time.

 ## High Maintenance